fbpx

 Coral Charm peony

-The Coral Charm is a semi-double type of peony with blooms that are 5″-7″ wide.
+The Coral Charm is a semi-double type of peony with 5″-7″ blooms wide.
 The petals on the outside are wide and cupped, while the inner petals are narrow and more pointed.
 The lovely fragrance makes these flowers gorgeous in the garden, perfect for pollinators, and lovely as cut flowers in bouquets.

 Coral charm peony plant for sale

 Coral Charm peonies grow to be about 36″ tall.
-When the peony roots become well-established, the foliage can cover a spread of 24″-36″ wide.
+When the peony roots become well-established, the foliage can cover a 24″-36″ wide area.
 The glossy dark green foliage is highly ornamental, turning yellow-red in the fall.
 Coral Charm peonies are common because of how easy they are to care for and because of how attractive they are.

 Coral charm peony